 The goal of this objective is to identify fungal species and fungal natural products produced by endophytes that can be used as curative treatments for control of PD.
 We previously identified eight fungal specimens inhabiting grapevine tissues (xylem sap, shoot, petioles and spur) that were able to inhibit Xf in a bioassay (Rolshausen and Roper, 2011).
-In brief, Xf liquid cultures are adjusted to OD600nm=0.1 (approx. $10^7$ CFU/ml); 300 $\mu$ l of the Xf cell suspension are added to 3 ml of PD3 medium containing 0.8% agar and briefly vortexed.
+In brief, Xf liquid cultures are adjusted to $OD{600nm}=0.1$ (approx. 10^7 CFU/mI); 300 μl of the Xf cell suspension are added to 3 ml of PD3 medium containing 0.8% agar and briefly vortexed.
 This mixture is then overlayed onto a petri plate containing PD3 medium.
 A sterile circle of agar is drawn from the margin of an actively growing pure fungal culture and is placed onto the plates previously inoculated with Xf.
-Plates are incubated at 28°C for seven days and then observed for an inhibition zone around the fungal colony (Fig. 1)
+Plates are incubated at 28°C for seven days and then observed for an inhibition zone around the fungal colony (Fig. 3)

 In addition, crude extracts collected from the fungal cultures showing inhibition towards Xf were collected for evaluation using a similar growth inhibition assay as described above.
 In brief, agar plugs of 0.5 cm diameter of each fungus were used to inoculate 250 mL liquid media, and the fungi were cultivated at room temperature on a shaker.
 After 10 days, each culture was filtered and further extracted with ethyl acetate, re-suspended in sterile methanol to an extract mass of 1mg, pipetted onto sterile paper discs and allowed to dry in a laminar flow hood.
 Once dry, the paper discs containing the crude extracts are placed onto the Xf cultures and incubated at 28°C for 7 days.
 Following this, plates were observed for a halo of inhibition around the paper disc and compared to control Xf-only plates and plates with paper discs treated with methanol only.
 Crude extracts showing inhibition were further processed to purify and identify the inhibitory molecules.
-Thus far, we have purified two molecules (radicinin and molecule 'C') that are active against Xf growth in vitro and have characterized their chemical structure.
-Radicinin is produced by Cochliobolus sp. and molecule 'C' is produced by Dreschlera sp.
-These molecules are currently under review for patentability by the Executive Licensing Officer in the UC-Riverside Office of Research and, hence, their names cannot always be disclosed in this report.
+Thus far, we have purified two molecules (radicinin and cytochalasin) that are active against Xf growth in vitro and have characterized their chemical structure.
+Radicinin and cytochalasin are produced by Cochliobolus sp. and Dreschlera sp, respectively.

-Figure 1: In vitro inhibition assay used to evaluate fungal activity towards Xf; Xf cells were plated in top agar and agar plugs containing fungi were placed on top.
+Figure 3: In vitro inhibition assay used to evaluate fungal activity towards Xf, Xf cells were plated in top agar and agar plugs containing fungi were placed on top.
 Inhibition was evaluated after 8 days of incubation at 28°C. A) Xf-only control; B) No Xf inhibition; C) Mild Xf inhibition; D) Total Xf inhibition.

-Radicinin showed great potential in vitro (Aldrich et al. In Press).
-Hence, in an in vitro dose response assay, where Xf cells are submitted to an increasing concentration of a fungal molecule, radicinin was able to inhibit Xf growth (Fig. 2).
+Radicinin showed great potential in vitro (Aldrich et al. 2015).
+Hence, in an in vitro dose response assay, where Xf cells are submitted to an increasing concentration of a fungal molecule, radicinin was able to inhibit Xf growth (Fig. 4).
 We have been developed of a more efficient procedure for isolating radicinin from Cochliobolus sp.
 This is a critical step, as it will allow us to produce substantial amount of water-soluble derivatives and further test them in planta.
 Radicinin is not commercially available, and we had been employing a multistep isolation procedure involving liquid-liquid extraction of Cochliobolus cultures followed by an expensive and time-consuming chromatography step to obtain pure radicinin for all our studies to date.
-Recently, we developed a procedure for purifying radicinin by recrystallization instead of chromatography.
-In this way, we were able to increase our yield of radicinin from 60.5 mg/liter of culture to 150 mg/liter of culture.
+Recently, we developed a procedure for purifying radicinin from 60.5 mg/liter of culture to 150 mg/liter of culture.
 This procedure also makes scaling up of the isolation for commercial use much more practical.
 In addition, the radicinin obtained by this new procedure is significantly more pure, as observed by NMR spectroscopy.